-Happy birthday, John Terry - let’s never forget his final minute as a Chelsea player

-John Terry’s final minute as a Chelsea player will never be forgotten
+John Terry’s final minute as a Chelsea player still looks completely bizarre now

-John Terry is not only one of Chelsea’s greatest ever players but he’s also one of the best footballers that we’ve seen during the Premier League era.
+John Terry is not only one of Chelsea’s greatest ever players, he’s also one of the best footballers that we’ve seen during the Premier League era.

-Many football fans would argue that Terry is certainly the best centre-back in Premier League history.
+Many football fans would argue that Terry is the best centre-back in Premier League history.

 And there will be plenty who’d claim that he’s also the greatest captain of the Premier League era.